-One of the big worries people have when planning a trip to Disneyland Paris is experiencing culture shock, and one thing we've found to consistently reduce culture shock is preparation.
+One of the big worries people have when planning a trip to Disneyland Paris is experiencing culture shock, and one thing we've found to consistently reduce culture shock (in 40 countries and counting) is preparation.

 If you know what to expect, you'll obviously be less shocked.
 In this post, we'll cover some basic things to be aware of at Disneyland Paris—including language, cast interactions, money, and food & drink.

 How much English is Spoken at Disneyland Paris?

 The language barrier is always a big worry for international travel.
 When you're visiting Disneyland Paris, though, this shouldn't be a concern for English speakers.

 You Could Go To Disneyland Paris Without Knowing a Word of French...

 Disneyland Paris is located just outside of Paris, France.
 The official language is French.
 However, as with many European countries, English is also widely spoken.